Xeres / Characters / Moerangi Ahorangi-kore

 Becoming the Mother Her Child Deserves

 Moerangi's greatest fear and most profound aspiration is learning how to be a good mother despite the darkness that has consumed so much of her soul.
 She worries constantly that the rage and trauma that define her will somehow taint her child, that her inability to fully heal from Ahorangi's destruction will prevent her from providing the kind of loving, stable environment that a child needs to thrive.
 Yet she is determined to prove these fears wrong, to show that even someone who has walked through the deepest darkness can still nurture new life and teach the next generation not just how to fight but how to live with purpose beyond vengeance.
-She wants her child to know the loving, balanced woman she was before tragedy struck, not just the blood-soaked warrior she became afterward, and she is willing to do the incredibly difficult work of reclaiming pieces of her former self for her child's sake even when that process is agonizing and uncertain.
+She wants Hineroa to know the loving, balanced woman she was before tragedy struck, not just the blood-soaked warrior she became afterward, and she is willing to do the incredibly difficult work of reclaiming pieces of her former self for her child's sake even when that process is agonizing and uncertain.

 Honoring the Dead Through Life Instead of Death